HanJiang915/operating-systems/3. Process Management/README.md

 # smallsh - CS 344

-A basic shell that supports three built-in commands: exit, cd, and status.\n Handles all other commands by spawning child processes to perform execvp().
+A basic shell that supports three built-in commands: exit, cd, and status.\
+Handles all other commands by spawning child processes to perform execvp().

 USAGE: command [arg1 arg2 ...] [< input_file] [> output_file] [&]